 - Support mental function and health in older dogs

-- Can help dogs that suffer from allergies and skin problems
+- When paired with colostrum for dogs, antioxidants can help dogs that suffer from allergies and skin problems

 - Support agility and memory in older dogs